 Depending on the automatic gate system that you have chosen, you might have to lubricate the parts to keep them functional.
 High-end automatic gates tend to have all of their moving parts sealed, so this won’t be an issue.
 If your components aren’t sealed, however, you’ll have to grease the wheels or hinges to ensure that the gate can open and close properly.
 A swing gate usually has an internal chain that you must keep lubricated, while a slide gate will have a chain on the outside that requires lubrication, as well.

 Automatic gate maintenance comes down to knowing what type of equipment you have and following the manufacturer’s recommendations when caring for it.
 Automatic gates can be expensive, so it is in your best interests to maintain them before major problems arise.

 No matter what type of gate you end up with, there will be some maintenance that is necessary.
 High-quality gates might require less work, but they should still be checked annually so that you don’t end up with significant problems at an inopportune time.
 The easiest way to go about this is to hire a professional to perform regularly scheduled maintenance checks on your automatic gate, as this ensures that your gate is always in great shape and functioning to its full potential.

 Boston Gate Operators can handle all of your automatic gate repair and service in Massachusetts.
 Give us a call at 978-288-8645, and we’ll send one of our licensed, bonded, and insured contractors to your home to keep your gate working as good as new.

 At Boston Gate Operators, we are truly the automatic gate specialist, as we deal with all makes and models of automatic, remote, and electric gates, keeping them in great shape, so that you don’t have to worry about the security of your property ever again.
-Whether you are in need of gate repairs, maintenance, or new gate installations, request a FREE ESTIMATE online, and we’ll get on the job as soon as possible.
+Whether you are in need of gate repairs, maintenance, or new gate installations, request service online, and we’ll get on the job as soon as possible.